adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: August 22, 2024 (Thursday)

+Hey tomorrow is the start of a long weekend and my goal is to finish or come close to finishing the Foundations course.
+We've been slacking off a lot this week, granted it's only our second week since going back to school, but we've been given an opportunity of a long weekend.
+Please don't waste this time doing unnecessary bs.
+I trust you know what to do.
+Don't fuck up.

+Anyways today, I only partially read through the loops lesson in MDN, didn't even do the active recall lessons, but I started the TOP's javascript exercises, and had an experiment with npm through their exercises and learned briefly about Test Driven Development.
+Let's focus up tomorrow as soon as we wake up, ditch the phone, go straight to the laptop and start learning early in the morning.
+So even if we fuck up, which we probably will we'd have done some amount of studying early in the morning.
+Who knows once we get started with studying we just might not stop, so better to improve your chances and just do it in the morning.
+Also we need start preparing for our eventual group projects.
+I think I'll mostly be assuming a designer role, but that doesn't mean you have to neglect programming, especially the backend altogether.
+It pays to know a lot, and not just one.
+We can do both, and maybe more, it just needs a little more dedication and hard work.

+Good luck tomorrow.
+Remember, go straight to studying as soon as you wake up.

 ### Day 17: August 21, 2024 (Wednesday)

 I couldn't study some code today, but I did manage to redesign the calorie counter project, and finish it today.
 I just realized some features are not working as intended, and I plan to come back to it some time.
 The important thing is I managed to redesign yet another website adding to my experience.
 It's still practice and definitely not portfolio worthy.
 I haven't been researching much on these redesigns and basically just doing it raw.
 My process is basically get color, get fonts, do a basic layout in figma, then code.
 Good for practice, but in the real world I doubt they do that, so for my next project.
 I'm gonna try a little harder and actually do some research to my designs and improve my workflow.
 Anyways, gonna call it a day now and sleep.
 After tomorrow my schedule will be opening up again for almost week, so use that time wisely.